-As the events surrounding the coronavirus (COVID-19) outbreak unfold, it’s understandable that you might begin to feel increasing stress.
+As events regarding the coronavirus (COVID-19) continue to evolve, it’s understandable that you might feel increasing stress.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Information is rapidly changing and can be confusing, overwhelming and even scary.
 You may experience fear and spikes in anxiety.
 But even if you’re managing your anxiety levels well, there’s still so much more to deal with.